kubernetes/enhancements/keps/sig-node/5889-cpuidle-for-besteffort-qos-pod/README.md

   - Details:

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

+The feature depend on kernel version >=5.4 & cgroupv2 ,if it not supported ,kubelet will use old desgin (cpu.shares)

 <!--
 This is your opportunity to define what "normal" quality of service looks like